Photo: Tyler Blake Lee

 Because of a variety of factors, it can take a long period of time for the circuit court to receive a report on whether the defendant is considered able to proceed in his case and to be held accountable for his actions.

-The COVID-19 pandemic caused even greater delays than normal.
+The COVID-19 pandemic has caused even greater delays than normal.

 The order for the examination was issued Oct.
-7 2019 — one year, one month and 13 days ago.
+7, 2019.

-This has led to Lee’s revocation hearing being postponed and rescheduled seven times at the request of the defense.
+This led to Lee’s revocation hearing being postponed and rescheduled at least seven times at the request of the defense.

-So, 1,273 days from the date the original charges were filed against Lee, the case is still open and still stalled.
-The next step is to wait for receipt of the evaluation report.
+So, 1,273 days from the date the original charges were filed against Lee, the case was finally wrapped up.

 WebReadyTM Powered by WireReady® NSI